Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-2/Challenge-5.md

      ![](../media/validate04.png "Validation")

 1. If you are still having trouble, you can reach out to the support team via `labs-support@spektrasystems.com` for further assistance.
 The support team is available to help you to troubleshoot and resolve any technical issues or validation issues that may arise while the lab environment is live.
 ## Conclusion
 Congratulations on completing the **Resilience Testing using Azure Load Testing and Azure Chaos Studio** challenge!
 You learnt the implementation of Azure Load testing and experiment in Azure Chaos studio.

-Congratulations!
-You have successfully completed all the challenges.
+In the following challenge you will dive into leveraging AI to improve your DevSecOps workflow and developer productivity through GitHub Actions.